JulienSchn/UsingBluetoothPhoneGap/README.md

 ======================

-This repositery contains a code example of a chat, developped for android devices.
+This repositery contains an example of a chat, developped in JAVA for android devices.

 Requirements
 ======================